 What is SEO?

 Ok, so before get into the whole comparison – let us just explain SEO itself.
 To explain, SEO is the process of optimising your website and its content to improve its visibility in search engine results pages (SERPs).
+If you want to know more, read about what is an SEO agency?

 Good SEO increases organic traffic to your website, more visibility, more potential customers and more revenue.
 Whether you hire an external SEO company or build an in-house team, SEO is crucial for your business’s success.